Customizable 8 Day Summer Self Drive Tour of Iceland's Westfjords & Snaefellsnes Peninsula

 Day 4

-On your fourth day, you'll continue to stay in the town of Ísafjörður.
-From here, you'll be able to travel to a number of fascinating Icelandic villages steeped in folklore and surrounded by breathtaking nature.
+On your fourth day, you'll continue to stay in the town of Isafjordur.
+From here, you can travel to several fascinating Icelandic villages rich in folklore and surrounded by breathtaking nature.

-Those seeking adventure today will find no better choice than a kayaking tour, which will provide them with unmatched views of the magnificent fjords of the region.
-Those eager to marvel over seabirds, and perhaps even seals, whales, and dolphins should not miss out on this excursion.
+If you're looking for more adventure, a kayaking tour will provide unmatched views of the magnificent fjords of the region.
+If you're eager to marvel at seabirds, or perhaps seals, whales, and dolphins, you shouldn't miss out on this excursion.

-If looking for something completely different, you may also be able to arrange travel to Hornstrandir, an incredible nature reserve only accessible from Ísafjörður.
+But if you're looking for something completely different, you may be able to arrange travel to Hornstrandir.
+It's an incredible nature reserve only accessible from Isafjordur.

-You'll spend another night in the Ísafjarðardjúp area.
+After the eventful day, you'll spend another night in the Westfjords.

 Read more